Energy tokenization guide

 Integration with Decentralized Finance (DeFi)

 Tokenized energy assets can be used as collateral in decentralized finance lending ecosystems.
 Here, blockchain plays a major role in the trading process by minimizing the human paperwork and costs.
-Here, the token holders can stake their tokens for trading or yielding, thus increasing liquidity.
+Eventually, the token holders can stake their tokens for trading or yielding, thus increasing liquidity.

 Enhanced Smart Grid Flexibility

-Smart grids will play a fundamental role in the energy transition by enabling investors to purchase excessive renewable energy credits from grid operators or distributed sources.
+Smart grids will play a fundamental role in the energy transition by enabling investors to purchase excess renewable energy credits from grid operators or distributed sources.
 This improves the grid’s flexibility by enhancing reliability and efficiency.

-Global Green Finance and Integration of ESG
+Global Green Finance & Integration of ESG